vinceskahan/pisetup/README.md

 this is stuff to initially setup a pi after flashing the SD card

+setup your working tree:
+ - copy wpa_supplicant.conf.example to wpa_supplicant.conf and
+    edit in your particular ssid and psk values

+every time you flash a card:
  - flash the card, assumes it'll be mounted as /Volumes/boot on the Mac afterward
  - run the following to copy stuff to the SD card: sh 000-AFTER-FLASH.sh